cozy/todos/README.md

-# Cozy Template
+# Cozy Todos

-Cozy Template is a template project to start quickly Cozy application
+Cozy Template is a simple task management application.

 # About Cozy